teTUNAakita/msPro/README.md

 The first line of the output is the command line.
 The second line shows the random number seeds.
 The output contains two replicates in this case.
 Each replicate starts with "segsites: X, nch: Y", where X is the number of mutations events and Y is the number of inter-species recombination evens.
+Following this lines, you find five chromosomes in each replicate, and "0" and "1" represent different nucleotides.
+It should be noted that **msPro** allows back mutation events, and therefore the allele "1" is not necessarily a derived allele, although the initial state is "0".

-Following this lines, you find five chromosomes in each replicate, and 0 and 1 represent different nucleotides.
+## Other options
-It should be noted that **msPro** allows back mutation events, and therefore the allele "1" is not necessarily a derived allele???
+Like **ms**, **msPro** allows structures of the focal population, such as exponential population growth and shrink (`-G` option), sub-populations with arbitrary migration rates(`-I` option).
+The details are described in the manual of **ms**.
+Combination of several options may work in **ms** but has not yet been fully tested.
+Several options are not supported in **msPro**, such as `-s` (fixed number of segregating sites), `-T` (output of tree), `-L` (output of total length), `-r` (crossing-over), and `-f` (input files specifying *nsam* and *nrep*).

 ## References
 - Hudson, R R., (2002) Generating samples under a Wright-Fisher neutral model.
 Bioinformatics 18:337-338,